-The Foundation Trust is pleased to announce its 2019 charitable funding recipients.
+The Foundation Trust is pleased to announce its 2019 charitable funding.
 In total, more than $300,000 was awarded in grants and scholarships to nonprofit organizations and students in the Greater Boston area.

 35 nonprofit organizations representing the 2019 catchment communities of Brockton, Lynn, Medford, Melrose, Revere, and Saugus, in addition to 12 other Massachusetts communities, received awards for their programming in the Foundation Trust’s four funding tracks: